KQM-git/TCL/docs/evidence/combat-mechanics/enemy-mechanics/enemy-elemental-gauge.md

 **Last tested:** <VersionHl date="2021-02-04" />

 **Finding:**
 Enemies apply the same 1 unit, 2 unit system to us that we apply to them.
-They follow exactly the same elemental system we do.
+They follow exactly the same Elemental system we do.

 **Evidence:**
 I tested the number of frames that Elements last on my character, upon being hit by attacks from these enemies: